kugoro/hello-world/README.md

 # hello-world
-This is just an example of repository practice practice!
+This is just an example of repository keep it up!
+//I change the practice word into keep it up!